AhmetZamanis/KaggleStoreSales/ReportPart1.md

   from the start of 2015.
 Consider one straight line from 2013 to 2015, and a second, less steep one from 2015 to the end.

-- Sales mostly fluctuate around the trend, which suggests strong seasonality.
+- Sales mostly fluctuate around the trend with a repeating pattern, which suggests strong seasonality.
 However, there are also sharp deviations from the trend in certain periods, mainly across 2014 and at the start of 2015.
 These are likely cyclical in nature.

 - The “waves” of seasonal fluctuations seem to be getting bigger over time.
 This suggests we should use a multiplicative time decomposition